 QTC is required to make various disclosures in its Annual Report.
-QTC is also required to make various disclosures on the Queensland Government's Open Data website (https:// data.qld.gov.au) in lieu of inclusion in its Annual Report.
+QTC is also required to make various disclosures on the Queensland Government's Open Data website in lieu of inclusion in its Annual Report.
 This appendix sets out those mandatory disclosure statements that are not included elsewhere in the report or made available on the Open Data website.